need4swede/wiki-go/data/documents/plugins/mdm/document.md

 [Picture in Picture and Background Playback](/ios/playback) switches under Playback.
 Both default on.
 A pushed change applies when the user starts the next playback session and has no playback effect on Apple TV.

+With the current plugin protocol, an administrator's explicit change to a setting also clears a Device Override for that setting.
+Only settings included in the administrator's change are affected; unrelated overrides remain.
+The forced value is retained by the server so a device that was offline still applies it after reconnecting, even when ordinary sync is off.

+Older Neptune MDM releases still allow normal Device Override filtering but cannot guarantee administrator override clearing or preserve every Server Default when creating a user's first partial backup.
+Neptune displays a compatibility warning until the plugin is updated.